IL 198147 to PTC Therapeutics Inc is the national phase of a PCT application claiming priority from a US patent from 12 October 2006.

 From the protocol of the PCT124 testing, patients were to receive dosages of 20mg, 20mg and 40mg at six hour intervals, with the larger dose followed by a 12 hour interval.
 A second group received the drug at a lower dosage.
 The protocol also related to how to deal with side-effects.
 The Statement of Case shows that the protocol explains the experiment as being required to obtain the correct concentration in the plasma of the patient.

-Although the protocol was a wish list for the correct levels of Altoran in the patient’s blood, TEVA argued that this rendered the claimed invention.
+Although the protocol was a wish list for the correct levels of Altoran in the patient’s blood, TEVA argued that this rendered the claimed invention obvious but not enabled.

 In light of the above, I conclude that the Lunar II publication anticipates claim 1, which deals with a 70 mg dosage to be taken once a weekly, but does not anticipate the

-140 mg dosage o be taken once a fortnight.
+140 mg dosage to be taken once a fortnight.

 Under Section 74(b) the Applicant has 30 days to respond, and may also request a hearing under Section 74(c).